Eu Yan Sang: Etymology

 The name of the company that Eu Kong started is made up of the words "Yan" and "Sang".
 The former means benevolent, kind or humane in Chinese while the latter represents birth, life or livelihood.
 "Yan Sang" literally means caring for mankind.

 Business

 Eu Yan Sang's primary business in the past was on retailing of herbs and brews.
 Today, its business has evolved into clinics and "wellness products".

 Eu Yan Sang makes use of Herb Fingerprinting Technology to identify each TCM herb's unique chemical compositions.
 The company also conducts continuous research collaborations with tertiary institutes from Singapore, Hong Kong and China to validate, develop and improve TCM products and treatments.

 Retail

-Eu Yan Sang has a distribution network of 170 retail outlets in Singapore, Malaysia, Hong Kong and Macau.
+Eu Yan Sang has a distribution network of 170 retail outlets in China, Singapore, Malaysia, Hong Kong and Macau.
 Some Eu Yan Sang products are also distributed in drugstores, pharmacies, medical halls, supermarkets, petrol kiosks, airport shops, selected in-flight stores, online marketplaces.